Kurt Schork: Career

 He filed the story Romeo and Juliet in Sarajevo, about a young couple, Boško Brkić and Admira Ismić, an Eastern Orthodox Bosnian Serb and Muslim Bosniak girl killed during the Siege of Sarajevo.
 Admira's and Boško's relationship defied the ethnic hatred which followed the breakup of the former Yugoslavia.
-After being shot and killed by a sniper while attempting to flee the area, their bodies remained unreachable on a bridge in no man's land for eight days as the war raged on.
+After being shot and killed by Bosnian Muslim army snipers while attempting to flee the area, their bodies remained unreachable on a bridge in no man's land for eight days as the war raged on.
 They became known as Romeo and Juliet as the story of their unshakable love emerged.
 Before they made the decision to flee, the young couple were serving as surrogate parents to the young sons of Admira's cousin, Brana, who was killed in Sarajevo by a 60-millimeter shell while putting her sons to sleep.
 Boško's decision to flee with Admira was influenced by the fact that his grandfather was summoned in Croatia to a police station by pro-Hitler Fascists during World War II and never seen again.